 I can also add this panel to an existing dashboard and not create a new dashboard.

-You can run it as a scheduled search and I’d have a few more tihngs to do, but I’m not going to do that.
+You can run it as a scheduled search, and I’d have a few more things to do, but I’m not going to do that.

 So now we have created a dashboard!
 Tada!

 OK.
 Let’s play with this report a little more.
 Now that we’ve saved it and shared it and done something cool with it.
-As you can see we can mouse over the cities in the chart Legend.
-Let’s actually click one and I’m going to click “Toronto”.
-We can click one of these bars here, and it would zoom into that particular time and to the Toronto calls, or I can click the legend item and it’s just going to narrow down to the toronto part.
+As you can see, we can mouse over the cities in the chart legend.
+Let’s actually click one.
+I’m going to click “Toronto.”
+We can click one of these bars here, and it would zoom into that particular time and to the Toronto calls, or I can click the legend item and it’s just going to narrow down to the Toronto part.

 When you click anything in this interface, it’s going to do what it did here.
-It’s going to keep you in the reporting page.
-It’s going to figure out what combination fo arguments it needs to add to what combination of fields, and then it’s going to dump you back in to figure out how to adjust the filtering to zoom in on those calls, and then give you that call volume report for those calls.
+It’s going to keep you on the reporting page.
+It’s going to figure out what combination of arguments it needs to add to what combination of fields, and then it’s going to dump you back in to figure out how to adjust the filtering to zoom in on those calls, and then give you that call volume report for those calls.
 This is a little confusing the first time you do it, but after a while, you realize it’s helping you keep on doing this.
 You can keep on carving up this data and slicing things and drilling down.

-That’s it for Getting Started.
-There’s lots of stuff we did NOT get to, like how to setup call reports for inbound/outbound calls for different departments, for office locations etc, how to troubleshoot and report on complex call flow issues, transfer issues, how to get the app to recognize your office locations and report on those, how to run reports and alerts on 911 calls, charting and analyzing call concurrency, gateway utilization and circuit usage… site to site concurrency for internal calls, busy hour calculations, erlangs. intraday usage patterns, international calls, it just goes on and on.
+That’s it for getting started.
+There’s lots of stuff we did NOT get to, like how to set up call reports for inbound/outbound calls for different departments, for office locations, etc.; how to troubleshoot and report on complex call flow issues and transfer issues; how to get the app to recognize your office locations and report on those; how to run reports and alerts on 911 calls; charting and analyzing call concurrency, gateway utilization and circuit usage; site to site concurrency for internal calls, busy hour calculations, erlangs, intraday usage patterns, international calls, it just goes on and on.

 I hope you’ve enjoyed this, and please watch our other videos!
 Have a nice day.